-Renfrew Common Good other income includes an amount of £0.592 million.
+Renfrew Common Good other income last year included a one-off amount of £0.592 million.
 This was received from a former tenant for dilapidation compensation in accordance with the lease conditions.

 Financial Review

 The Common Good Funds have no explicit reserves policy, but as a general principle the "capital" of the funds is held effectively as a permanent endowment, with only the annual income available for disbursement in the year.